I made a faux pas this week.

 It all comes down to practicing what I preach and having people confidently see my company as the kind of organization that understands how to meet their individualized needs.

-Grammarly calls me Hemingway because I create more content and use more uncommon words than 99% of users.
+Grammarly calls me Faulkner because I create more content and use more uncommon words than 99% of users.
 Yet essential pillars of my communication strategy honor the need for business owners to stay focused.
 Here are a few examples:

 Session recaps contain sections and bullets.
 My clients should be able to understand and action them between sessions quickly.